 What else are the museums doing to keep visitors safe?

-- All museum staff will be wearing masks.
+- All museum staff are strongly encouraged to wear masks.

 - Stanford requires all staff coming on-site to be fully vaccinated for COVID-19.